SandeepDalalCSE/Angular-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**   |   <a href="#Q31">**⬆ Back to Question 31**</a>

 32. ### Give an example of custom pipe?
     You can create custom reusable pipes for the transformation of existing value.
-For example, let us create a custom pipe for finding file size based on an extension,
+For example, let us create a custom pipe for finding file size based on an extension.

         ```typescript
         import { Pipe, PipeTransform } from '@angular/core';

         @Pipe({name: 'customFileSizePipe'})